 Get ready to witness mind-blowing fiery feats at the Kurama Fire Festival, held in the mountain village of Kurama just outside of Kyoto, Japan.
-The festival, which takes place for one day sometime between mid to late October, is held in honor of the Yuki Shrine and its spirits through a dazzling parade featuring hundreds of people with flaming torches.
+The festival, which takes place for one day in October, is held in honor of the Yuki Shrine and its spirits through a dazzling parade featuring hundreds of people with flaming torches.

 The Kurama Fire Festival is also a rite of passage for young men and women.
 In the past, only boys were able to participate because of the declining population in Kurama, but today girls can now join in.
 This is evident during the procession, as you’ll notice that children are first in the parade followed by teenagers.
 But the highlight of it all are the powerful men who carry huge flaming torches, some of which weigh as much as 80kg!
 Some village men also carry the mikoshi portable shrines up the road during the parade, a display of incredible strength because the mikoshi are notoriously heavy.

 And they do all this wearing minimal traditional garb like loincloths, sandals, and braided rope skirts.
 The parade culminates at the Yuki Shrine, as the torches are dumped together, creating one big bonfire.